jonhehir/world-pop-by-tz/README.md

 Have you ever wondered...

-- what's the world's most/least populous timezone?
+- what are the world's most/least populous timezones?
 - what percentage of the world population lives in timezones with irregular offsets like UTC+5:30?
-- how many people live within three hours of a given timezone?
+- how many people live within *X* hours of a given timezone?
+- what percentage of the world observes DST?
-- how many other countries share my timezone?
+- what other countries share my timezone?
+- what is the distribution of population by timezone for a given country?

 So have I!
 Good data on this is hard to find.

 ## The Database

-This produces a table of population grouped by IANA timezone code (e.g., `America/New_York`) and country code.
+This produces a table of world population grouped by IANA timezone code (e.g., `America/New_York`) and country code.

-Auxilliary tables for UTC offsets, DST information, country names, etc.
+*Auxilliary tables for UTC offsets, DST information, country names, etc. are forthcoming...*

 ## Data Sources